|Guide||♦||1 Triplog||0 Topics|

 Rim to Rim on Deadman Creek

 An intact trail sign along Willow Spring Trail points to a well-defined tread, complete with visible cairns, making a promising northern trailhead for Deadman Trail.
 It heads downhill to cross a lush Horse Creek (the same flow that Mountain Spring drains into) and then promptly disappears.
 Pick a path of least resistance on the southern bank, hop over the old fence on the far side, and then continue south up the low hill.
-There is another fence on the crest to hop over and then a well-defined path picks up on the far side, 0.5 miles in.
+There is another fence on the crest to hop over, and then a well-defined path picks up on the far side at 0.5-miles.

-The next mile or so of trail is a fun game of winding in and out of drainages, never losing or picking up that much elevation on the way.
+The next mile or so of the trail is a fun game of winding in and out of drainages.
+You never lose or pick up much elevation on the route.
 Some areas are rocky, some are grassy, and the tread is easy to follow the whole way.
-The drainages all flow off a series of hills (5510', 5412', etc) that sit directly to the east of the trail.
-At 1.2 miles there is a small saddle that marks the end of this game and opens up a big view of Deadman Creek below.
+The drainages all flow off a series of hills (5510', 5412', etc.) that sit directly to the east of the trail.
+At 1.2-miles, a small saddle marks the end of this game and opens up a big view of Deadman Creek below.
 Time to lose some elevation.

 Directly across the creek from here is an old corral - the trail continues a few hundred yards upstream from this.
-The bank here may be overgrown so, again, pick a path that works for you.
-Once past the thicker stuff try to pick up the cairns, which are sparsely placed through the grassy lands, and do your best at following the tread.
+The bank here may be overgrown, pick a path that works for you.
+Once past the thicker stuff, try to pick up the cairns, which are sparsely placed through the grassy lands, and do your best at following the tread.
 It is not as well-defined on this side of the creek, though the vegetation is not the worst to bushwhack through.
-Continue uphill and cross multiple drainages on a southeast diagonal before summiting the southern rim at 4.7 miles.
+Continue uphill and cross multiple drainages on a southeast diagonal before summiting the southern rim at 4.7-miles.
 The southern views are phenomenal.

 The final leg is a drop to meet up with Davenport Trail.
-For awhile the path sticks to west side of a drainage, then slides onto a narrow ridge between the drainage and the next one over, before swinging back to the original drainage for the last bit.
-Some areas of the leg are easy to follow, some will require a bit of searching.
+For a while, the path sticks to the west side of a drainage.
+Then slides onto a narrow ridge between the drainage and the next one over, before swinging back to the original drainage for the last bit.
+Some areas of the leg are easy to follow.
+Some will require a bit of searching.
 The southern end of the trail is barely discernible.
-From here one could head east less than a mile to Club Cabin for a water refill or head west, either following Davenport Trail all the way out of the wilderness or connecting with Sheep Creek Trail for more fun in the western Mazzies.
+From here, one could head east less than a mile to Club Cabin for a water refill or head west either following Davenport Trail out of the wilderness or connecting with Sheep Creek Trail for more fun in the western Mazzies.

 Deadman Creek at the trail crossing appears to be dependable.
 Mountain Spring, and Club Spring, near opposite trailheads are very dependable.